justin-napolitano/giving-up/index.md

 ### Dairy

-I need the protien, but I need to find a way to consume dairy from ethical farms.
+I need the protein, but I need to find a way to consume dairy from ethical farms.
 It is fucked up to get dairy from animals treated like shit.

 ### Fish